TTM Supplier Sustainability Code of Conduct

 Suppliers of the following products or any products containing any of the following materials or products may be required to undergo heightened due diligence:

-• Aluminum*
+• Aluminum and aluminum products*

-• Batteries – including electric vehicle (EV) batteries
+• Batteries, including electric vehicle (EV) batteries.

 • Cobalt*